brc721-core/.github/profile/README.md

 ## Welcome to BRC721 👋

-We simplify digital collectable creation on Bitcoin, empowering creators to unleash their full potential of Web3 by using ordinals on Bitcoin.
+We simplify digital collectable creation on Bitcoin, providing a low-cost solution that empowers creators to unlock the full potential of Web3 using Ordinals on Bitcoin.

 Join us in our mission: